 The South African Guild of Editors is a voluntary, non-profit organisation which represents film and video picture editors, assistant editors and sound editors.
-In its 20 years of existence, SAGE has become a recognised player in the Film and Television industry.
+In its 20-plus years of existence, SAGE has become a recognised player in the Film and Television industry.

 With a core body of around 100 members, the Guild represents most of the best talent in the feature film, TV drama, documentary, insert, on-line and sound editing in South Africa today.

 Our website ensures that many producers have quick access to contact details and experience of our editors.
 We provide more detail (and CVs) on request.